ths93/burstcoin-guides/docs/wallet/install/docker.md

 ## Custom configuration

-In order to use a custom config - `nxt.properties` file, you can simply mount a folder containing the `nxt-default.properties` and the `nxt.properties` to the `/etc/burstcoin/conf` mount point.
+In order to use a custom config - `brs.properties` file, you can simply mount a folder containing the `brs-default.properties` and the `brs.properties` to the `/etc/burstcoin/conf` mount point.

 **MariaDB**